Variables are used to store a value in memory and allow modifying of its value once assigned. Memory allocation is dependent on the data type.

 my: variables declared with these are accessed inside a block where it is defined.

-local: Local variables stores global variable value and scope is defined inside a block.
-Use this in subroutine.
+local: Local variables store global variable values and scope is defined inside a block.
+Use this in the subroutine.

 Perl Local Variable

-Perl treats variable declaration as global variable without my keyword.
+Perl treats variable declaration as a global variable without the my keyword.

-Variable created with my keyword are called local variable.
+Variables created with the my keyword are called local variables.
 Local variable scope exists inside declared blocks only.

-In the below example, variable $number declared inside subroutine are called local variables.
-The scope of the variable exists in declared sub routine.
+In the below example, the variable $number declared inside the subroutine is called a local variable.
+The scope of the variable exists in the declared subroutine.

 $number=10;